inspec/inspec/docs/resources.rst

 user
 =====================================================
-Use the ``user`` InSpec audit resource to test user profiles, including the groups to which they belong, the frequency of required password changes, the directory paths to home and shell.
+Use the ``user`` |inspec resource| to test user profiles, including the groups to which they belong, the frequency of required password changes, the directory paths to home and shell.

 **Stability: Stable**

 Syntax
 -----------------------------------------------------
-A ``user`` InSpec audit resource block declares a user name, and then one (or more) matchers:
+A ``user`` |inspec resource| block declares a user name, and then one (or more) matchers:

 .. code-block:: ruby